opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 Basically, if you don't need to customize the Jenkins pipeline script and the job configuration, the only thing you need to do is modify the repos/tost.yaml to add your project.

-For example, we would like to deploy the TOST to our production pod, let's assume it named "tost-example".
+For example, we would like to deploy the SD-Fabric to our production pod, let's assume it named "tost-example".
 Add the following content into repos/tost.yaml

 .. code-block:: yaml